MicrosoftDocs/learn/learn-pr/azure/migrate-vmware-workloads-on-premises-azure-vmware-solution/includes/2-plan-hcx-deployment.md

-VMware's Hybrid Cloud Exchange (HCX) Advanced Connector deploys by default in Azure VMware Solution (AVS).
+VMware's Hybrid Cloud Extension (HCX) Advanced Connector deploys by default in Azure VMware Solution (AVS).
 After AVS deployment, the next step involves planning to deploy the HCX Connector on-premises.
 To connect on-premises VMware environments with AVS, you need to configure a site pair between the source and destination.
 A site pair establishes the network connectivity needed for management, authentication, and orchestration of HCX services.

-## What is Hybrid Cloud Exchange?
+## What is Hybrid Cloud Extension?

 VMware's HCX is a workload mobility platform that provides a set of network features to simplify VM migrations.
 These features ease challenges with connecting on-premises data centers to Azure.
 The HCX appliance links on-premises VMware environments to AVS at the networking layer.